This page provides links to an eclectic mix of thought-provoking and information-rich websites relevant to Life-Based Learning.

-Many of them are websites with teaching resources for immediate use in the classroom.
-Others were particularly helpful when putting together this website.
+Many of them are websites with teaching and learning resources for immediate use with children, whether in the classroom or in a home-schooling environment.
+Others have been particularly helpful when developing Life-Based Learning.

-All of them demonstrate an interest in children being involved in life-based learning.
+All of them demonstrate an interest in children being involved in life-focused learning..

-Please note that a link here is not an endorsement of the concept of life-based learning or of MAC.
+Please note that a link here is not an endorsement of the concept of LBL as such.